leishaaf/Leisha-Figuerres-CS-Project-Portfolio/README.md

-👋 Hello, my name Leisha Figuerres!
+Hello, my name is Leisha Figuerres!
-🎓 I'm a rising junior majoring in Computer Science at the University of San Francisco.
+🎓 I am a rising junior majoring in Computer Science at the University of San Francisco.
 💻 Aspiring full-stack software engineer with a strong foundation in backend development and a growing passion for frontend and UX/UI.
 🌺 Currently open to remote, hybrid opportunities, or on site opportunites — especially ones that value ethical tech, creativity, and experimentation.